At GMHBA we are committed to explaining the ins and outs of health insurance so that you are fully informed about your cover.

 Rebate and Medicare levy surcharge

-The Medicare Levy Surcharge (MLS) is an additional tax which Australians need to pay if they are without private health insurance hospital cover and are earning over $90,000 as a single or $180,000 as a couple/family.
+The Medicare Levy Surcharge (MLS) is an additional tax which Australians may need to pay if they are without private health insurance hospital cover and have a taxable income greater than $90,000 as a single or $180,000 as a couple/family.
 Read about this topic.

 Why buy health insurance?